rajeshacu/first/README.md

-using the git and github for the first time
+using git and github for the first time